AriFordsham/GHCWiki/records/declared-overloaded-record-fields.md

 I'm not saying anything about field selection via pattern matching or record construction using explicit data constructors -- those are to behave as currently (using the approach per ‑XDisambiguateRecordFields and friends).

 Currently in Haskell two records in the same module can't share a field name.
-This is because declaring a field name within a data decl creates a monomorphic selector function; and if it's monomorphic, we can only have one.
+This is because declaring a field name within a data decl creates a selector function bound to that record type; and if it's single-record, we can only have one.
 I think the wiki is characterising the problem incorrectly:

 - it's not that the field name appearing in different record decls is ambiguous between the two record types so we need some (syntactical) way of choosing between the different definitions;